uTensor/uTensor/tutorials/custom_operator/README.md

 };
 ```

-To keep things simple, we will implement a very simple operator, `MyOperator`, which simply add up two input tensors and write the results to a output tensor.
+For this tutorial, we will implement a very simple operator, `MyOperator`, which just adds up two input tensors and writes the results to an output tensor.

 ## Implementation Convention

-For better code reusability, `uTensor` operators are normally implemented with kernel functions which will be invoked in the `compute` method.
-Such kernel functions are plain c++ functions.
-This way, multiple operators can share kernels more easily.
-In this tutorial, we will follow such convention.
-However, it's not required for implementing operators in `uTensor`.
+To improve code interoperability, `uTensor` operators are generally implemented as a user-facing implementation of `OperatorInterface` paired with lower-level kernel functions which will be invoked via the `compute` method.
+Such kernel functions are plain C++, and possibly C, functions.
+This way, operators with the same high level functional behavior can share user interfaces, but can target different, and potentially optimized, kernels.

 For the detail code snippet, please refer to [custom_operator.cpp](custom_operator.cpp).